 - 1. Completion of a minimum of 120 semester credits with a Reinhardt cumulative grade-point average of 2.0 or higher for the baccalaureate degree OR completion of a minimum of 60 semester credits with a Reinhardt cumulative grade-point average of 2.0 or higher for the associate degree. - 2.
-For the baccalaureate degree, at least 32 of the last 45 semester hours prior to graduation (including 15 upper level credits in the major) must be taken at Reinhardt OR for the associate degree, completion at Reinhardt of the last 20 semester credits immediately preceding graduation. - 3.
-Satisfaction of general education requirements and major field requirements. - 4.
-Completion of ENG 101 (Composition) and ENG 102 (Composition and Literature), or ENG 103 (Composition, Rhetoric, and Research), or COM 103 (Media Literacies for the 21st Century), or SCI 103 (Writing for the Sciences) with a grade of C or better. - 5.
-Demonstration of basic computer competency as defined by the respective major. - 6.
-Attainment of a grade of C or better in all courses required for the major.
+For the baccalaureate degree, at least 32 of the last 45 semester hours prior to graduation (including 15 upper level credits in the major) must be taken at Reinhardt OR for the associate degree, completion at Reinhardt of the last 20 semester credits immediately preceding graduation.

-- 7. Submission of an application for graduation to the Office of the Registrar by the deadline specified in the Academic Calendar.. - 8.
-Satisfaction of all financial and other obligations to the University and payment of a graduation fee. - 9.
-All baccalaureate graduates must take the Measures of Academic Proficiency and Progress Test (MAPP) in order to meet graduation requirements. - 10.
+- 3. All candidates for the Bachelor of Arts degree in the School of Arts and Humanities must present at least 42 credit hours at the 300- or 400-level for graduation.
+These courses may be taken to satisfy major, minor, general education, and/or elective requirements. - 4.
+Satisfaction of general education requirements and major field requirements. - 5.
+Completion of ENG 101 (Composition) and ENG 102 (Composition and Literature), or ENG 103 (Composition, Rhetoric, and Research), or COM 103 (Media Literacies for the 21st Century), or SCI 103 (Writing for the Sciences) with a grade of C or better. - 6.
+Demonstration of basic computer competency as defined by the respective major. - 7.
+Attainment of a grade of C or better in all courses required for the major. - 8.
+Submission of an application for graduation to the Office of the Registrar by the deadline specified in the Academic Calendar. - 9.
+Satisfaction of all financial and other obligations to the University and payment of a graduation fee. - 10.
+All baccalaureate graduates must take the ETS Proficiency Profile Exam in order to meet graduation requirements. - 11.
 Formal faculty approval for graduation.